heritageholdings/passkey-example/README.md

 An example repository showcasing an end to end example of passkey registration and authentication on a mobile app using WebAuthn and Expo.
 For further details about the implementation, the architecture and the technologies used, please refer to the related article (TBD insert link).

+Please remember that this repository is just a showcase intended to demonstrate the backend and frontend code required to implement passkey authentication and have been made some simplifications in order to make the code more readable and understandable and is not intended to be used in production.

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/) (v18.8.0)
 - [Yarn](https://yarnpkg.com/) (v1.22.19)